-10. More than thirty days prior to the institution of this lawsuit, Dana Marie Hayes filed a charge with the Commission alleging violations of Title I of the ADA by Tenet.
-All conditions precedent to the institution of this lawsuit have been fulfilled.

-- 11. Since at least June 2004, Tenet has engaged in unlawful employment practices at Park Plaza Hospital in Houston, Texas, in violation of Sections 101 et. seq. of Title I of the ADA, 42 U.S.C. § 12101 et seq. - 12.
+- 7. More than thirty days prior to the institution of this lawsuit, Dana Marie Hayes filed a charge with the Commission alleging violations of Title I of the ADA by Defendant Tenet.
+All conditions precedent to the institution of this lawsuit have been fulfilled. - 8.
+Since at least June 2004, Defendant Tenet has engaged in unlawful employment practices at Park Plaza Hospital in Houston, Texas, in violation of Sections 101 et. seq. of Title I of the ADA, 42 U.S.C. § 12101 et seq. - 9.
 Park Plaza Hospital and C.R.I.
 Commercial Services were parties to a Services Agreement contact for C.R.I.
 Commercial to provide patient transportation services, i.e., "patient transporters" or "patient escorts," for the hospital.
 CRI Commercial was affiliated with the Center for the Retarded, Inc. ("CRI").
-Nearly half of the contract workers who staffed the patient transporter positions had been diagnosed with mental retardation or other developmental disabilities. - 13.
+Nearly half of the contract workers who staffed the patient transporter positions had been diagnosed with mental retardation or other developmental disabilities. - 10.
 Effective June 1, 2004, the contract between C.R.I.
-Commercial and Park Plaza Hospital was renewed for an additional term of one year. - 14.
+Commercial and Park Plaza Hospital was renewed for an additional term of one year. - 11.
 In early June 2004, Park Plaza's contract liaison Matthew Daniel asked CRI how long it would take if CRI had to replace its "special people."
 Eva Aguirre, the Director of CRI's Adult Training and Employment Services (the parent of C.R.I.
 Commercial) asked Daniel if his use of the word "special" referred to the CRI workers with disabilities.
 Daniel responded affirmatively.
-Aguirre informed Daniel of her opinion that his implied request for CRI to terminate its disabled employees was illegal and against CRI's mission. - 15.
-By letter dated June 28, 2004, President and Chief Executive Officer Lex A. Guinn advised C.R.I.
-Commercial's Executive Director that Tenet was canceling the Services Agreement, and that the cancellation would be effective August 1, 2004.
-Guinn advised in that letter of Tenet's decision to "bring the Transportation Service inhouse and not outsource it to anther [sic] entity." - 16.
-Guinn also indicated that although Tenet was giving 30 days' notice of the contract's cancellation pursuant to the terms of the agreement, Tenet would be "most agreeable and adaptable to" CRI's removing its contract workers prior to August 1.

-- 17. Further, Daniel requested that Aguirre schedule the disabled workers to be off from July 27-29, 2004, when the Joint Accreditation Committee was expected to audit the hospital.
-Daniel reasoned that the hospital administrator did not want to risk any of the disabled workers saying anything "wrong" to an auditor. - 18.
-When Tenet later hired the patient transporters "in-house," Tenet hired almost all the non-disabled workers who had been contract workers through C.R.I.
+Aguirre informed Daniel of her opinion that his implied request for CRI to terminate its disabled employees was illegal and against CRI's mission.

+- 12. By letter dated June 28, 2004, President and Chief Executive Officer Lex A. Guinn advised C.R.I.
+Commercial's Executive Director that Defendant was cancelling the Services Agreement, and that the cancellation would be effective August 1, 2004.
+Guinn advised in that letter of Defendant's decision to "bring the Transportation Service inhouse and not outsource it to anther [sic] entity." - 13.
+Guinn also indicated that although Defendant was giving 30 days' notice of the contract's cancellation pursuant to the terms of the agreement, Defendant would be "most agreeable and adaptable to" CRI's removing its contract workers prior to August 1. - 14.
+Further, Daniel requested that Aguirre schedule the disabled workers to be off from July 27-29, 2004, when the Joint Accreditation Committee was expected to audit the hospital.
+Daniel reasoned that the hospital administrator did not want to risk any of the disabled workers saying anything "wrong" to an auditor. - 15.
+When Defendant later hired the patient transporters "in-house," Defendant hired almost all the non-disabled workers who had been contract workers through C.R.I.
 Commercial.
-Tenet did not offer jobs to any of the developmentally disabled people who had been contract workers prior to the cancellation of the Services Agreement. - 19.
-Since at least July 2004, Tenet has failed, in violation of Section 107(a) of the ADA, 42 U.S.C. § 12117(a), which incorporates by reference Section 709(c) of Title VII, 42 U.S.C. § 2000e-8(c), to make and preserve records relevant to the determination of whether unlawful employment practices have been or are being committed. - 20.
+Defendant did not offer jobs to any of the developmentally disabled people who had been contract workers prior to Defendant's cancellation of the Services Agreement. - 16.
 Tenet violated the ADA by causing the terminations of qualified individuals with disabilities, including Dana M. Hays, and by unlawfully interfering with their exercise and enjoyment of rights guaranteed by the ADA.
-Tenet also violated the ADA by failing to hire qualified individuals such as Ms. Hays because of their developmental disabilities. - 21.
-The unlawful employment practices complained of in paragraphs 11-20 above were intentional. - 22.
-The unlawful employment practices complained of in paragraphs 11-20 above were done with malice or with reckless indifference to the federally protected rights of qualified individuals with disabilities, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson.
+Tenet also violated the ADA by failing to hire qualified individuals such as Ms. Hays because of their developmental disabilities. - 17.
+The unlawful employment practices complained of in paragraphs 11-16 above were intentional.

+18. The unlawful employment practices complained of in paragraphs 11-16 above were done with malice or with reckless indifference to the federally protected rights of qualified individuals with disabilities, including Dana Hays, Roderick L. Baines, Annette Hill, Lillian "Renee" Howard, Anne Louise Maurer, Maxine Marion Wigley, and Kathleen Louise Wilson.